pusher/docs/beams/getting-started/sdk-quick-starts/android/configure-fcm.md

 Go to your <Play time={38} seek={this.seek}> Firebase project's settings page </Play> , and then go to the <Play time={46} seek={this.seek}> Cloud Messaging tab </Play> .<br /> Now you can copy the FCM Server Key by clicking on the <Play time={51} seek={this.seek}> clipboard button </Play> .
 <Alert success> If you are following the quick start guide in the Pusher Beams dashboard, return to it now with your FCM Server Key. </Alert> <br />
-This FCM Server Key can be saved to your Pusher Beams instance in the <a external="" href="https://dashboard.pusher.com/beams"> dashboard </a> .
+This FCM Server Key can be saved to your Pusher Beams instance in the <a external="" href="https://dashboard.pusher.com/beams">dashboard</a> .

 # Where Next?